Rag Quilt Instructions

 - When the squares are all pieced together, stitch around the outer edges of the quilt or throw about 5/8" from the edges.
 Clip all the seam allowances about 1/2 inch deep and about 1/2 inch apart, including the outside edge.
 Be VERY CAREFUL not to clip into the stitching!
 This is a good TV night project.

-- Wash in a washing machine on cold and gentle to work loose the strings.
+- Wash in a washing machine in cold water on gentle cycle to work the strings loose.
 A liquid fabric softener will help.
 Before drying, take it outside and shake well.
 Many of the strings will shake loose at that point.
 Stop once during the dry cycle to remove lint from the lint trap.
 Shake quilt again after it's dry.
-Some people prefer to do this washing and drying at a public laundry facility.
+Some people prefer to do this washing and drying at a public laundry facility to keep all the strings out of their washer and dryer.
+We use a standard washer/dryer set.

 - A few strings will continue to work loose over time, but the stitching will stabilize the seams.
 A rolling lint brush will help pick up any remaining loose strings.

-A light weight throw or tablecloth can be made the same way, just leave out the batting and the center X stitch.
+A lightweight throw or tablecloth can be made the same way, just leave out the batting and the center X stitch.
 This same method can be used to make just about anything!
-Always use homespun fabric to get the best "fray".
-Printed cottons do not fray well at all.
+Always use homespun fabric or feedsack fabric to get the best "fray."
+Regular quilting cottons do not fray well.

 Quilt Type and